hashgraph/hedera-mirror-node/charts/marketplace/gcp/README.md

 ### REST API

 Serves account, balance, topic message and transaction APIs.
-A Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is used to manage the gRPC component.
+A Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is used to manage the rest component.
 This API is exposed via a LoadBalancer Service on port 80.
 It can be horizontally scaled by adjusting its replica count.
 See the REST API [documentation](https://docs.hedera.com/guides/docs/mirror-node-api/cryptocurrency-api) for more information on how to invoke the API.